Stereojim/mesto/README.md

 # 1. Project: mesto

 ### 2. mesto - is a simple project, like an private foto library - with an author and his favorite places (fotos).
 At this point you can only change the name and description of autors job.
-Mesto looks good as fuulsized an also as mobile versions.
+Mesto looks good as fulsized an also as mobile versions.

 * So maket was get from figma
 * Pictures - mine